wellsst/jwt-template/README.md

 * Add admin type/util features such as list users token, expire tokens
 * Allow user login from a certain number of browsers (re-use the same token)
 * User login history
-* Check and warn if the server is not running as HTTP**S**, this whole thing hinges on this

 ##  Dependencies